rednafi/rednafi.com/content/python/sort_by_a_custom_sequence_in_django.md

 products = Product.objects.all()
 ```

 Turns out, this is a great case where Django's `Case` and `When` can come in handy.
+With
-Django exposes the underlying SQL's way of performing conditional logic via `CASE` and
+these, Django exposes the underlying SQL's way of performing conditional logic through
-`WHEN` statements.
-These allow you to return different values or expressions based on
+`CASE` and `WHEN` statements.
+They allow you to return different values or expressions
-some criteria.
+based on some criteria.
 Think of them as similar to `IF-THEN-ELSE` statements in other
 programming languages.
-There are two types of CASE expressions: simple and searched.
+Primarily, there are two types of `CASE` expressions: simple and
+searched.

 ## Simple CASE Expression

 A simple `CASE` expression compares an input expression to a list of values and returns
 the corresponding result.
-Here is the syntax:
+Here's the syntax:

 ```txt
 CASE input_expression